DamoM73/turtle_vid_tute/lesson_2.md

 Hello Adam
 ```

-Sequential programming is ok, but starts to become a problem when you are dealing with bigger programs.
+Sequential programming is ok.
+It starts to become a problem when you deal with bigger programs.
 You don't want to have to type everything out.

 Imagine if I want to say hello to 500 people, or 1,000 people or more, how tedious will it be to type each line out?
 There is also other limitations.